 274 Clarendon is located on the NW corner of Clarendon and Marlborough, with 278 Clarendon to the north, across Alley 419, 270 Clarendon to the south, across Marlborough, 273-279 Clarendon to the east, across Clarendon, and 103 Marlborough to the west.

-274 Clarendon (101 Marlborough) was designed by Peabody and Stearns, architects, and built ca. 1872 by Weston and Shepard, masons, and Grimes and Murray, carpenters, as the home of Augustus Flagg and his wife, Lucy (Hobbs) Flagg.
-They previously had lived at 14 Mt.
-Vernon.
-They also maintained a home in Waltham.
+274 Clarendon (101 Marlborough) was designed by Peabody and Stearns, architects, and built in 1871-1872 by Weston & Shepard, masons, and Grimes & Murray, carpenters, for Augustus Flagg and his wife, Lucy (Hobbs) Flagg.

 Augustus Flagg purchased the land for 274 Clarendon on July 10, 1871, from Catherine Sanders (Pickman) Fay, the widow of Richard Sullivan Fay.
 She lived in Lynn and later would live at 312 Dartmouth.
 She had purchased the land on April 22, 1869, from attorney Francis E. Parker, who had purchased it from the Commonwealth of Massachusetts on November 21, 1865.
 The land originally was sold by the Commonwealth at its sale on January 3, 1863, and had been under agreement to banker and broker Robert Marion Pratt who, on June 24, 1863, entered into a party wall agreement with Catherine Louisa Hill and Almira H. Hill, owners of the lot at 103 Marlborough, who were about begin construction of their house.